Polarized K3 surfaces with an automorphism of order 3 and low Picard number: The proof of the second theorem

 This can be rewritten as

 Reducing modulo $3$, \eqref{eq:U3} induces the following equation:

 It easy to see by direct computations that \eqref{eq:U3mod3} has no solutions in $\IZ/3\IZ$, proving the claim.

 Assume then that $\Pic X \cong U\oplus A_2$.
-This implies that $U\hookrightarrow N(\alpha)$ and hence $X$ is elliptic and can be described by the following Weierstrass equation \cite[Proposition 4.2]{AS08}:
+This implies that $U\hookrightarrow N(\alpha) = \Pic X$ and hence $X$ is elliptic and can be described by the following Weierstrass equation \cite[Proposition 4.2]{AS08}:

-where $p_{12}$ is a polynomial of degree $12$.
-As $\Pic X \cong U\oplus A_2$ we see that $X$ has a singular fiber of Kodaira type IV.
-This implies that $\Pic X$ is generated by the class of the fiber $F$, the class of the section $O$ and the two components $E_1, E_2$ of the bad fiber not meeting $O$.
+where $p$ is a polynomial of degree $12$.
+As $\Pic X \cong U\oplus A_2$ we see that $X$ has only one reducible singular fiber, of Kodaira type IV.
+This implies that $\Pic X$ is generated by the class of the fiber $F$, the class of the section $O$ and the two components $E_1, E_2$ of the reducible fiber not meeting $O$.
 Using these four generators, the Gram matrix of $\Pic X$ is the following.